AMWA-TV/ms-05-02/docs/Framework.md

 where **elementId** is a delimited string of the form `nTm`, where

-- `n` is the definition level of the class in the device model
+- `n` is the definition level of the class in the control model inheritance tree
 - `T` is the elementId type key (p, m or e).
 - `m` is the ordinal of the definition within the class